 For the Dough

-- Prick the sausage and let it steam; cut the sausage into thin crosswise slices.
+- Prick the sausage, set it in a large frying pan with 2 Tablespoons water over medium heat.
+Cover and let it steam about 25 minutes, then cut sausage into thin crosswise slices.

-- Cut the onions, peppers and mushrooms and let them steam a bit.
+- Slice the onions, peppers and mushrooms.
+Set them in the pan with sausage for last 5 minutes to steam a bit.
 (They won’t take up as much space this way and you’re insured they are cooked through.)

 - Preheat the oven to 450 degrees with the baking stone(s) about 20 minutes before baking the calzone.